 - Schedule the sessions at a time least likely to be interrupted. - At the close of each session, decide what you want to cover next. - Give yourself small "homework" projects between sessions.
-Things that apply what you have learned. - Show appreciation to your mentor for taking time to work with you.
+Things where you can apply what you have learned. - Show appreciation to your mentor for taking time to work with you.